yzhai64/fh-agents-course/units/en/unit2/smolagents/vision_agents.md

 # Run the agent with a manufacturing quality check task
 response = agent.run(
     """
-    I am Alfred, the butler of Wayne Manor, responsible for verifying the identity of guests at party.
-    A superhero has arrived at the entrance claiming to be Wonder Woman, but I need to confirm if she is who she says she is.
-I think he is actually The Joker and he's lying.
-    Compare the visitor's appearance with the provided reference images of The Joker.
-    The first is an image of The Joker from the dataset I have, and the second image is of the visitor.
+    Describe the costume and makeup that the comic character in these photos is wearing and return the description.
-    Describe any differences or similarities in detail to verify their identity.
-Compare them and tell me if the guest is The Joker or Wonder Woman
+    Tell me if the guest is The Joker or Wonder Woman.
     """,
-    images=[reference_image, visitor_image]
+    images=images
 )
 ```